Moodiness calls for self-awareness and

 Moodiness rarely comes from nowhere.
 It has causes, and you need to become a detective to hunt down what sets you off.
 It may be lack of sleep, eating the wrong things, physical pain like a headache or PMS for women, stress, or some personal defeat or slight.
 Once you recognize that you are moody, you can usually think back on what caused it.

-Part of serenity is developing a thicker skin when it comes to the insults of life.
+Part of having more serenity in your life is developing a thicker skin.
 Hurt is going to happen; there's no escaping it, so we all need to learn how to minimize its effect on our us.

-Now for the really hard part: treating others pleasantly when you're in a bad mood.
-As a Christian, I rely constantly on the guidance and help of the Holy Spirit.
+Now for the really hard part: treating others well when you're in a bad mood.
+As a Christian, I have to rely on the guidance and help of the Holy Spirit to do that.

 After decades of Bible study and prayer, I am increasing in my knowledge of God and what he expects of me.
 Needless to say, he doesn't approve of us being mean-spirited to others.